You’ll find some detailed information about the event here, including our plan for gender balance and cancellation and refunds policy.

 The Tango in the Spring practica is also the regular Tango Social Club of Canberra practica.
 There is a host looking after the music and greeting, but no teacher.
 Please come along!

 Well, they were each a bit different.
-We were inspired by the positive feedback from the first 4 Tango in the Springs (2008, 2010, 2012, 2014).
+We were inspired by the positive feedback from all previous Tango in the Springs (2008, 2010, 2012, 2014, 2016).
 We are continuing the same goals: an emphasis on social dancing with excellent Golden Age tango music.
 The main events will be very similar.
 The 'extra' events might be different.
 And of course, every dance you have will be different: different people, different music.
 It'll be great!

 Can I take photos or video at the events?